Sunflower trypsin inhibitor

 Sunflower trypsin inhibitor (SFTI) is a small, circular peptide produced in sunflower seeds, and is a potent inhibitor of trypsin.
 It is the smallest known member of the Bowman-Birk family of serine protease inhibitors.

 One example of Sunflower trypsin inhibitor is Sunflower trypsin inhibitor-1 (SFTI-1).
 Sunflower trypsin inhibitor-1 is a potent Bowman-Birk inhibitor.
 Sunflower trypsin inhibitor-1 is the simplest cysteine-rich peptide scaffold because it is a bicyclic 14 amino acid peptide and only has one disulfide bond.
-The disulfide bond divides the peptide into two loops.
-One loop is a functional trypsin inhibitory and the second loop is a nonfunctional loop.
-The nonfunctional loop can be replaced by a bioactive loop.
+The disulfide bond divides the peptide into a primary trypsin inhibitory loop (Thr4-Ile10) and a cyclisation loop (Phe12-Arg2).
+The cyclisation loop can be replaced by a foregin bioactive loop without disrupting the scaffold's fold.
 It is extracted from a seed of a sunflower called Helianthus annuus.
 The synthesis of SFTI is not known however, it can evolutionarily linked to a gene-coded product from classic Bowman-Birk inhibitors.
 STFI is used in radiopharmaceutical, antimicrobial, and pro-angiogenic peptides.